mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.

+-> **NOTE:** A network container is created for a cluster to reside in if one does not yet exist in the project.
+To  use this automatically created container with another resource, such as peering, the `container_id` is exported after creation.

 ~> **IMPORTANT:**
 <br> &#8226; Free tier cluster creation (M0) is not supported via API or by this Provider.
 <br> &#8226; Shared tier clusters (M2, M5) cannot be upgraded to higher tiers via API or by this Provider.
 <br> &#8226; Changes to cluster configurations can affect costs.
 Before making changes, please see [Billing](https://docs.atlas.mongodb.com/billing/).
 <br> &#8226; If your Atlas project contains a custom role that uses actions introduced in a specific MongoDB version, you cannot create a cluster with a MongoDB version less than that version unless you delete the custom role.

 ## Example Usage